A Brief History

 The theme of ‘visualising the invisible’ connects all aspects of SFN’s practice.
 The role of collaboration as a framework through which new kinds of experimentation emerge is fundamental to SFN’s process.
 The paradigm of cooperation in nature, especially involving micro-organisms (microbial symbiosis), is a central investigation within both their storybook and graphic novel series.

 The first two Small Friends Books – The Squid, the Vibrio & the Moon and Zobi & the Zoox – were launched to critical acclaim, have sold over 5000 copies combined, received endorsements from David Suzuki, a US Independent Publishers Book Award and an Environment Award for Children’s Literature (Puggle).
 SFN’s third book The Invisible War: A Tale on Two Scales was described by author Dorion Sagan as ‘a candidate for the first, truly modern, 21st century graphic novel’.
 It has been highly recommended by the Children’s Book Council of Australia and was named as one of their ‘Notable Books of 2017’.
 It also won ‘Best Designed Educational Book (Primary or Secondary)’ at the Australian Book Design Awards, Most Outstanding Resource of the Year 2017 and Best Secondary Reference Resource 2017 (Educational Publishing Awards Australia), and was most recently named as the ‘Most Underrated Book of the Year‘ by the Small Press Network.

-Scale Free Network is based at Cromwell Studios in Melbourne, Australia.
+Scale Free Network is based in Melbourne, Australia.
 Their NSW Node is directed by Jacqueline Smith.